 For all other passport holders please check the visa requirements with the appropriate embassy.
-For further information, please check here: travel to the EU
+For further information, please check here: traveltothe EU

 Greek Consulate: 1A Holland Park, London W11 3TP.
-Tel: 020 7221 6467 www.easyjet.com
+Tel: 020 7221 6467

 Included with this documentation is an e-ticket, which shows the reference number for your flight.
-EasyJet have now replaced all their airport checkin desks with EasyJet Baggage Drop desks.
-Therefore, you must check-in online and print or download your boarding passes before travelling.
+EasyJet have now replaced all of their airport check-in desks with EasyJet Baggage Drop desks.
+Therefore you must check-in online and print out your boarding passes before travelling.
 Checking in online also provides the opportunity for you to pre-book seats, if you wish, at an additional cost.

 Online check-in is available any time prior to travel using the reference number provided.
-For more information or visit:
+Please see the enclosed e-ticket for more information or visit: www.easyjet.com